nescitus/publius/README.md

 The current rating estimatea are
 - 2874 on the CCRL scale for the HCE version, based on the score against Fruit 2.1: 738.0/1000 at 30s+0.16s
-- 2950 on the CCRL scale fo the NNUE version (and this can change quickly)
+- 3060 on the CCRL scale fo4 the NNUE version, based on a 1000 game match against Stash 27

 "Simple" and "teaching engine" are vague concepts, so explanation of constraints is in order: